Research drives high-impact innovation

 The purpose of this study is to determine the optimal shoulder surgery and rehabilitation strategy for patients.
 To determine which treatment has the best outcomes, we will follow participants who undergo different stabilization procedures and compare their outcomes.

-Inclusion Criteria: 17-50yo with a traumatic anterior shoulder dislocation and associated 10-20% glenoid bone loss and undergoing 1 of the 3 surgeries of interest
+Inclusion Criteria: 17-50 y.o. with a traumatic anterior shoulder dislocation and associated 10-20% glenoid bone loss and undergoing 1 of the 3 surgeries of interest.

-Principal Investigator: Dr. Julie Bishop
+Principal Investigator: Julie Bishop, MD

 Research Coordinator: Kate Agan